Bio

 He co-founded the Foundation for International Environmental Law and Development (FIELD) and the Centre for International Environmental Law (CIEL).
 James is currently advising Foundation for International Law and for the Environment (FILE) which funds litigation, law reform and policy change.

 James has appeared in several leading cases in environment, trade and human rights including the arrest of General Pinochet (House of Lords/Supreme Court), Hinkley Point (Nuclear Planning Inquiry), and the Shrimp/Turtle case at the World Trade Organisation.
 James has negotiated international agreements including UNFCCC Rio (1992) and Kyoto Protocol (1997) representing AOSIS (Alliance of Small Island States - a coalition he helped to build).
-James is a member of IUCN World Commission on Environmental Law (WCEL) and has advised two Presidencies of the climate negotiations, COP20 (Peru), COP22 (Morocco) and COP23 (Fiji) and is a Friend of COP26 (UK).
+James is a member of IUCN World Commission on Environmental Law (WCEL) and is a Friend of COP26 (UK) having advised its President on the climate negotiations along with the Presidencies & delegations at COP20 (Peru), COP22 (Morocco) and COP23 (Fiji), COP28 (UAE).

 In academia, James is currently an Executive Fellow at Yale University where he is associated with the Yale Centre of Environmental Law and Policy.